 Objectives: This study was designed to investigate male smokers’ experiences of an appearance-focused facial-ageing intervention.

-Design: To explore men’s accounts of taking part in an appearance-focused intervention a qualitative design was chosen.
+Design: To examine men’s accounts of taking part in an appearance-focused intervention a qualitative design was chosen.
 Individual interviews and focus groups were both used to investigate how the men engaged with the intervention.

 Methods: Thirty 18- to 34-year old male smokers engaged with an appearance-focused intervention and discussed their experiences afterwards in either individual interviews (N=21) or in one of three focus groups (N=9).
 Transcripts were analysed using thematic analysis.

-Results: Core theme ‘personal relevance’ was identified, where male smokers explained that viewing the impacts of smoking on their own face was the most important factor of the intervention effectiveness.
-Particular participants reported that they found the intervention more effective than other anti-smoking images and disseminated information.
-This was because of the personalised nature of the images.
-A key theme included ‘behavioural intentions’, 73% of participants said they intended quitting smoking or reducing number of cigarettes smoked after engaging with the intervention.
-In contrast, a sub-group of men did not report concerns or intentions towards quitting smoking with some using cognitive defenses to justify their smoking behaviour.
+Results: The core theme ‘personal relevance’ was identified, where male smokers explained that viewing the impacts of smoking on their own face was the most important factor relating to intervention effectiveness.
+Some (n=?) participants reported that they found the intervention more effective than other anti-smoking images and disseminated information, mainly due to the personalised nature of the images.
+Another key theme, ‘behavioural intentions’, pertained to X participants who said that they intended quitting smoking or reducing number of cigarettes smoked post- intervention.
+In contrast, a sub-group of men (n=?) did not report concerns or intentions towards quitting smoking, with some using cognitive defenses to justify their smoking behaviour.
 Other interlinking key themes are discussed in this paper.

-Conclusions: It is recommended that designers of appearance-focused interventions target men in the future.
-As the current findings demonstrated that the majority of men engaged well with the intervention.
-Future research recommendations and implications for smoking-cessation are provided in this paper.
+Conclusions: It is recommended that designers of appearance-focused interventions target men in the future as the current findings demonstrated that the majority of men engaged well with the intervention.
+Future research recommendations and implications for smoking-cessation are provided.

 Key Words: Smoking, Men, Appearance, Facial-ageing, Intervention

 Smoking accounts for approximately six million deaths worldwide each year and is considered an epidemic level public health threat (World Health Organisation [WHO], 2014).
-Although there has been a steady decline in prevalence since 1970, in some countries such as America and the United Kingdom, smoking remains a major cause of death and illness (WHO, 2014).
-A current international public health priority includes reducing smoking rates in young people aged between 18-34 years due to the concerning high prevalence within this age range (Action on Smoking and Health [ASH], 2014; WHO, 2014).
-Rates of smoking are higher for young adults compared to other age groups (WHO, 2014; ASH, 2014).
-Furthermore, recent trends suggest there has been an increase in smoking rates among young people in America and the United Kingdom (National Cancer Institute, 2010; ASH, 2014).
+Although there has been a steady decline in prevalence since 1970, in some countries such as the USA and the UK, smoking remains a major cause of death and illness (WHO, 2014).
+A current international public health priority includes reducing smoking rates in young people aged between 18-34 years due to the high prevalence within this age range (Action on Smoking and Health [ASH], 2014; WHO, 2014).
+Furthermore, recent trends suggest there has been an increase in smoking rates among young people in the USA and UK (National Cancer Institute, 2010; ASH, 2014).
 In order to reduce smoking prevalence in young people urgent intervention is required.